 Example question: You’re the PM for Instagram Stories.
 What’s your North Star metric?

-A fellow Facebook PM wrote a great guide on how to prepare for the Execution interview.
-Rather than rehash it, I suggest you lean on his advice.
-Here’s a screenshot of the framework he suggests:
+Some friends of mine who are ex-Facebook PMs wrote a great guide on how to prepare for the Execution interview.
+Rather than rehash it, I suggest you lean on their advice.

 Key question of the interview: How do you take an ambiguous problem space and turn it into a creative solution?